tapanhegde26/pulumi_ebs_vol_snapshot/README.md

 # AWS EC2 + pulumi - EBS volume management using Pulumi IaC tool
 In this repo, I tried to develop infrastructure on aws with help of pulumi to achieve below use-cases
  * Get details of all EBS volumes attached to an EC2 instance (Source - EC2 Instance)
  * Create Snapshot of each EBS volume attached to source EC2 Instance
  * Create volumes from above created snapshots (Here we need to clone EBS volumes)
  * Attach these newly created cloned EBS volumes to target EC2 Instance

+## Table of contents
 * [Technologies](#technologies)
 * [Operating-System](#operating-system)
 * [Pre-requisite](#pre-requisite)